 - Treating every 1-on-1 the same as the last.
 The same agenda 6 weeks in a row signals that no one is paying attention.

-- Pasting sensitive HR or salary info into a consumer chat.
-Use a model with no-training settings, or keep that info offline.
+- Pasting sensitive HR or comp info into a default consumer chat.
+Toggle no-training on, use an incognito/temporary chat, or keep that info offline.

 FAQ

-- Manager or report — who should prep?: Both.
+- Manager or report — who should prep?
+Both.
 Prep is asymmetric: the report drives content, the manager drives structure.
-AI helps both sides.
+The AI helps both sides.

-- How often should 1-on-1s be?: Weekly 30 minutes for direct reports; biweekly 45 minutes for mature reports who run themselves; quarterly for skip-levels.
+- How often should 1-on-1s be?
+Weekly 30 minutes for direct reports; biweekly 45 minutes for mature reports who run themselves; quarterly for skip-levels.
+Gallup’s research ties regular manager meetings to roughly 3x higher engagement, so the cadence matters more than the polish.

-- What about 1-on-1s with a new report I have known for 1 week?: Spend the first 4 meetings on context and trust; topics emerge naturally by week 5.
+- What about a new report I’ve known for 1 week?
+Spend the first 4 meetings on context and trust; topics emerge naturally by week 5.